August 12, 2019

 “This is the most advanced technology we have for mammogram screening.
 3D technology allows a radiologist to find more breast cancers on a mammogram.
 They also allow us to call fewer women back for extra imaging when it’s not necessary,” she says.

 In addition to detecting breast cancer, screening mammograms can also determine if a woman has dense breast tissue.
 Breast density is determined by a radiologist on a screening mammogram.
 While it is completely normal, Dr. Winblad says women with dense breast tissue have a higher lifetime risk for developing breast cancer.
 It’s also more difficult to find breast cancer on a mammogram if a woman has dense breast tissue.

 “About half of women in the United States have dense breast tissue.
-We offer supplemental screening exams for these women, such as screening breast ultrasound, breast MRI and a new exam called abbreviated breast MRI.
-This exam is much faster and cheaper than a traditional MRI.
-It’s ideal for women who have a high lifetime risk of breast cancer or women with dense breast tissue,” Dr. Winblad says.
+We offer supplemental screening exams for these women, such as screening breast ultrasound, contrast-enhanced mammogram, breast MRI and abbreviated breast MRI.
+It’s ideal for women who have a high lifetime risk of breast cancer or women with dense breast tissue to consider one of these supplemental screening exams,” Dr. Winblad says.